SumoLogic/sumologic-documentation/README.md

 For detailed instructions, including our style guide, see [Contributor Guidelines](https://help.sumologic.com/docs/contributing).

-We recommend you fork our repo, create a new branch, apply your content changes to that branch, and then submit a pull request.
-We will work with you to get this content reviewed, tested, and merged for publishing.
+We recommend forking our repo, creating a new branch for your content changes, and submitting a pull request.
+We will help review, test, and merge the content for publishing.

 ## Building Locally